Util

 -

-an optional check when to stop ( $whilemust return false to not rise further in the tree)
+$whilemust return false to not rise further in the tree)

 Tags